Ph-IRES/workshop_data-analysis/statistics/model_fitting/mixed_models_binom/README.md

 summary(model11)
 ```

-The summary output identifies a potential difference with WY48, which seems to have increasing amplification success with primer concentration.
+The summary output identifies a potential difference with WY48 (p = 0.0758), which seems to have increasing amplification success with primer concentration.
+This is a great example of 0.05 not being a magic number.
+It seems very likely that increasing primer concentration will positively affect locus WY48, and there is only a 7.6% probability of it not.

 	Fixed effects:
 					   Estimate Std.
 Error z value Pr(>|z|)